Zweihander-Main/kindle-highlights-to-org/README.md

 # kindle-highlights-to-org

-> Convert your Kindle highlights to an org tree
+> An Emacs package to convert your Kindle highlights to an org tree

 ## Overview